scrapinghub/portia/README.md

     docker run -v ~/portia_projects:/app/data/projects:rw -p 9001:9001 scrapinghub/portia

-You can also set up a local instance with [Docker-compose] by running:
+You can also set up a local instance with [Docker-compose] by cloning this repo & running from the root of the folder:

     docker-compose up